 While we can't take calls about buying a new policy, you can still buy a car, home, bike or van insurance policy online through our website.

 We're committed to minimising any impact for you and keeping our employees safe.
-This means that, to comply with Government and FCA advice, we now have a limited number of employees in the office and you could experience longer call waiting times or delays to your claim or repairs.
-We're very sorry about this.
+Having valid motor insurance is a legal requirement and we have a duty of care to keep you on the road.
+It's really important we keep working so we're here for you when you need us and can support you as quickly as possible during this time.
+However, you could experience longer call waiting times or delays to your claim or repairs – we're very sorry about this.

 During these times, please use our online services to help us prioritise urgent calls.